 - Pre-scale counter (n)

 - Feedback counter (m)

-- Post-scale output counters (C0 C9)
+- Post-scale output counters (CO C9)

 - Post VCO Divider (K)

 - Dynamically adjust the charge-pump current (Icp) and loop-filter components (R, C) to facilitate reconfiguration of the PLL bandwidth

 Figure 6-37 shows how PLL counter settings can be dynamically adjusted by shifting their new settings into a serial shift-register chain or scan chain.
 Serial data is input to the scan chain via the scandataport and shift registers are clocked by scanclk.
 The maximum scanclk frequency is 100 MHz.
 Serial data is shifted through the scan chain as long as the scanclkena signal stays asserted.
-After the last bit of data is clocked, asserting the configupdate signal for at least one scanclk clock cycle causes the PLL configuration bits to be synchronously updated with the data in the scan registers.
+After the last bit of data is clocked, asserting the configuration bits to be synchronously updated with the data in the scan registers.